calcinai/phpi/README.md

 > **This means that you MUST have python installed alongside PHP for it to function (at all!).** This subprocess is plugable, so it should be easy enough to replace it with a PHP extension down the track.

+This library will function without any kernel drivers/sysfs etc enabled.

 ## Setup